-2. Honorary membership may be recommended by any member and conferred by a majority vote of the Executive Committee.
+2. Honorary membership may be bestowed under special circumstances.
+Such Honorary membership may be recommended by any member and conferred by a majority vote of the Executive Committee.

-4. Each member shall receive: A copy of these By-laws; an annual membership list, periodically updated; the Society's general information sheet; notices of meetings; timely announcements of contests; and issues of the Society's periodical publications.
+4. Each member receives: A copy of these Bylaws; the HSA’s general information; notices of meetings; timely announcements of contests; issues of the HSA’s periodical publications.